-If you do not have a PhD scholarship or successfully applied to a PhD vacancy, some prospective PhD candidates consider funding their PhD studies themselves.
-If you are a non-EU national and need a long-stay visa (i.e. for all stays >90 days), you need to fulfill the following conditions.
+If you do not have a PhD scholarship or have not successfully applied for a PhD vacancy, some prospective candidates consider funding their PhD studies independently.
+If you are a non-EU national and require a long-stay visa (i.e. for any stay longer than 90 days), you must meet specific conditions.

-Note that under no circumstances should you apply to a long-stay visa yourself.
-It is always the university that needs to do this on your behalf!!!
+Important: Under no circumstances should you apply for a long-stay visa yourself.
+The university must always submit the application on your behalf.

 Q: How much funding do I need?